By Shannon G.

 Most of us have abused a drug at some point in our lives–whether that’s a cigarette, alcohol, marijuana or a prescription medication.

 But for those who are predisposed, the brain engages instantly.
 All of a sudden that drug fills in a blank their life has been missing.

 I have kept this quote from Brian Cuban, who wrote the following in an article called How … Read more...

-Horror, anger, guilt, sadness, isolation and raw, agonizing pain would be the result for those left behind.
+Horror, anger, guilt, sadness, isolation and raw, agonizing pain would be the result for those left behind if you killed yourself.
 They would not “get over it.”
 Ever.
 Their grief would change over time.
-Some … Read more...
+Some would learn to move … Read more...

 Who got their shirts?
 I’m pretty happy with my Carolina blue sweatshirt and my black and white t-shirt.
 I am going to be the brand.
 How many times can I answer the question, “What is emotionally naked?”
 As you can tell I’m pretty excited.
 Crazy kid excited.
 Richard, my oldest son chose the quote on the back of the shirt.
 And now that he actually has an address in Los Angeles, I can send him one.